+Abstract.
 Advanced oxidation processes, such as the Fenton's reagent, are powerful methods for decontamination of different environments from recalcitrant organics.
-In this work it was studied the degradation of paraquat pesticide (employing the commercial product gramoxone) directly inside the pipes of a pilot scale loop system; the effect of corroded cast iron pipe and loose deposits for catalysing the process was also evaluated.
-Results showed that complete degradation of paraquat ($[PQ]0 = 3.9 \times 10^{-4} \text{ M}$, T = 20-30 °C, $pH_0 = 3$, $[H_2O_2]0 = 1.5 \times 10^{-2} \text{ M}$ and $[Fe (II)] = 5.0 \times 10^{-4} \text{ M}$,) was achieved within 8 h, either in lab scale or in the pilot loop.
-Complete PQ degradation was obtained at 10 pH 3 whereas only 30 % of PQ was degraded at pH 5 during 24 h.
-The installation of old cast iron segments with length from 0.5 to 14 m into PVC pipe loop system had a significant positive effect on degradation rate of PQ, even without addition of iron salt; the longer the iron pipes section, the fastest was the pesticide degradation.
-Addition of loose deposits (mostly corrosion products composed of goethite, magnetite and a

-15 hydrated phase of FeO) also catalysed the Fenton reaction due to presence of iron in the deposits.
+In this work, the degradation of paraquat (PQ) pesticide was assessed (employing the commercial product gramoxone) directly inside the pipes of a pilot scale loop system; the effect of corroded cast iron pipe and loose deposits for catalysing the process was also evaluated.
+Results showed that complete degradation of paraquat ($[PQ]0 = 3.9 \times 10^{-4} \text{ M}$, $T = 20-30 \,^{\circ}\text{C}$, $pH_0 = 3$, $[H_2O_2]0 = 1.5 \times 10^{-2} \text{ M}$ and $[Fe (II)] = 5.0 \times 10^{-4} \text{ M}$,) was achieved within 8 h, either in lab scale or in the pilot loop.
+Complete PQ degradation was obtained at pH 3 whereas only 30% of PQ was degraded at pH 5 during 24 h.
+The installation of old cast iron segments with length from 0.5 to 14 m into PVC pipe loop system had a significant positive effect on degradation.
+Addition of loose deposits (mostly corrosion products composed of goethite, magnetite and a hydrated phase of FeO) also catalysed the Fenton reaction due to presence of iron in the deposits.
 Moreover, gradual addition of hydrogen peroxide improved gramoxone degradation and mineralization.
-This study showed for the first time that is possible to achieve complete degradation of pesticides in situ of pipe water system and that deposits and corroded pipes catalyse oxidation of pesticides.
+This study showed for the first time that is possible to achieve complete degradation of pesticides in situ pipe water system and that deposits and corroded pipes catalyse oxidation of pesticides.

-20 1 Introduction
+1 Introduction

 Contamination of raw waters with pesticides is recognised as a problem in many countries.
-Even in trace amounts, pesticides may pass water treatment plants and over long period accumulate in water distribution pipes (Klamerth et al., 2010; Kralj et al., 2007; Sanches et al., 2010).
-Moreover, during accident or deliberate contamination large concentrations may enter the system.
+Even in trace amounts, pesticides may pass water treatment plants and over long periods accumulate in water distribution pipes (Klamerth et al., 2010; Kralj et al., 2007; Sanches et al., 2010).
+Moreover, during an accident or deliberate contamination large concentrations may enter the system.
 Due to sorption in biofilm or on the surfaces of the pipes their removal by network flushing is not efficient.
-Advanced oxidation processes

-(AOP) are well-known for generating highly reactive and non-selective hydroxyl radical species, which are used to degrade (and mineralize into water, carbon dioxide and mineral salts) most of organics present in water and wastewater - cf. Reactions (R1) and (R2) (Bautitz and Nogueira, 2007; Hassan et al., 2012; Homem and Santos, 2011; Klamerth et al., 2009; Walling, 1975).
+Advanced oxidation processes (AOP) are wellknown for generating highly reactive and non-selective hydroxyl radical species, which are used to degrade (and mineralize into water, carbon dioxide and mineral salts) most of organics present in water and wastewater - cf. Reactions (R1) and (R2) (Bautitz and Nogueira, 2007; Hassan et al., 2012; Homem and Santos, 2011; Klamerth et al., 2009; Walling, 1975).

-Fenton's reaction is one type of AOP which generates the hydroxyl radicals (DH) but in this case through the reaction between ferrous ions (Fe2+) and hydrogen peroxide (H2O2) according to Reaction (R3) (Andreozzi et al., 1999; Neyens and Baeyens, 2003; Pérez et al., 2002; Ramirez et al., 2007; Venny et al., 2012; Walling, 1975).
+Fenton's reaction is one type of AOP which generates the hydroxyl radicals ($^{\circ}$ OH) but in this case through the reaction between ferrous ions (Fe2+) and hydrogen peroxide (H2O2) according to Reaction (R3) (Andreozzi et al., 1999; Neyens and Baeyens, 2003; Pérez et al., 2002; Ramirez et al., 2007; Venny et al., 2012; Walling, 1975).